nessan/utilities/docs/pages/index.md

 ## Installation

 This library is header-only, so there is nothing to compile & link.
-Drop the small `utilities` header directory somewhere convenient.
+Drop the small `utilities` header directory into a convenient location.
 You can even use any single header file on its own.

 Alternatively, if you are using `CMake`, you can use the standard `FetchContent` module by adding a few lines to your project's `CMakeLists.txt` file: